AradhyaRay05/Energy_Consumption_Tracker_for_Households/README.md

 - ❌ No predictive insights for future consumption

-- ❌ Missed opportunities to reduce carbon footprint- [Project Goals](#project-goals)
+- ❌ Missed opportunities to reduce carbon footprint

 - [Features](#features)